Arts & Multimedia

 Kathryn Peck (USA)

 Katie recently graduated with a Bachelor of Fine Arts from Chapman University in Orange County, CA. Her recent work focuses on visualization of ocean plastic pollution.
 Through beach cleanups and collaboration with scientists, she has created sculptures that combine real data with debris.
 The goal of her work is to educate viewers on objects found on the coastline and how to make lifestyle changes to prevent marine debris.

 Funding for the 6IMDC Matters of the Ocean art gallery has been provided by the Johnson Ohana Foundation, founded by Kim and Jack Johnson to support environmental, art, and music education.

 Monday, March 12th, 5:30 PM – 7:30 PM

-Join us at the opening night reception where we will kick-start the week’s events and offer a forum for networking for participants.
-The opening night reception will highlight winners from the Clean Seas campaign’s Marine Litter Innovation Challenge and Photo Competition.
+The opening night reception kick-started the week’s events and offer a forum for networking for participants.
+The opening night reception highlighted winners from the Clean Seas campaign’s Marine Litter Innovation Challenge and Photo Competition.
 Appetizers and drinks will be provided.
 Please bring your 6IMDC steel cup!

 6IMDC Movie Night

 Thursday, March 15 | 5:30 PM – 7:30 PM